Glegolas/IDEAL-Love2D-gamestate/README.md

 # IDEAL-Love2D-gamestate
 A guideline for a Love2D project that utilizes gamestates.
 It contains an optimized [Love2D gameloop](https://love2d.org/wiki/love.run) (run callback) that has less if-statements and integrates the gamestate system.

-###### (NOTE: This documentation assumes the user has some knowledge of basic programming concepts, LOVE2D, and LUA)
+###### NOTE: This documentation assumes the user has some knowledge of basic programming concepts, LOVE2D, and LUA
-###### (NOTE: The mentions of 'tags' and 'sub-tags' are not actual syntax of the programming language used here, but rather are used as landmarks for readibility.)
+###### NOTE: The mentions of 'tags' and 'sub-tags' are not actual syntax of the programming language used here, but rather are used as landmarks for readibility

 # The System
 ## 1. Gameloop